 He has been coming to and living in China from 1984, longer than almost any other foreign journalist.
 He can cover a wide range of subjects including China’s economic prospects, foreign relations, elite politics, migration.
 He is fluent in English, Chinese and German.

-Early 2017 he will publish The Souls of China: The Return of Religion After Mao
+At the end of 2017 he published his much praised book The Souls of China: The Return of Religion After Mao

 Tom Manning is lecturer at the University of Chicago Law School, former CEO of companies in China, Asia, Europe and the United States.